Josef-Friedrich/phrydy/README.rst

      - ``1``
    * - disctitle
      - common
-     - disctitle
+     - Mediums are always included in a release, and have a position in said release (e.g. disc 1 or disc 2).
+They have a format, like CD, 12" vinyl or cassette (in some cases this will be unknown), and can have an optional title (e.g. disc 2: The Early Years).
-     -
+     - ``disc 2: The Early Years``
    * - disctotal
      - common
      - The total number of discs.
      - ``1``
    * - encoder
      - common
-     - the name of the person or organisation that encoded the audio file.
+     - The name of the person or organisation that encoded the audio file.
 This field may contain a copyright message, if the audio file also is copyrighted by the encoder.
      - ``iTunes v7.6.2``
    * - encoder_info
      - common